Polymer/old-docs-site/1.0/docs/start/psk/deploy.md

 layout: default
 type: start
 shortname: Start
-title: Hosting
+title: Deploy
 subtitle: Polymer Starter Kit
 ---

-## Hosting a Polymer Starter Kit application
+## Deploy a Polymer Starter Kit application

 This guide teaches you how to deploy your Polymer Starter Kit application.